johann2/luminance-rs/docs/design/luminance-1.0.md

 ## Existing solutions

-Some solutions already exists that solve all those problems.
+Some solutions already exist that solve all those problems.
 The most famous one being [gfx]. [gfx] is, currently, a set of crates:

   - [gfx-hal]: the *hardware abstraction layer* of [gfx].